mmontef/project-management-app/README.md

 Note the following folder structure:

-driver: Contains the main driver ClientLauncher.java and another driver we used for testing (currently commented out)
+driver: Contains the main driver ClientLauncher.java

 graph_components: Contains components used to draw a physical graph.
 Not currently used in this iteration.